wp-plugins/heyyou/readme.txt

 3. Visit "heyyou" Settings in the admin
 4. Go into a Page and use the "heyyou" metabox

-**WARNING: ALPHA PLUGIN, FOR DEVELOPERS ONLY ** THIS WAS UPLOADED TO WP.ORG FOR OUR TEAM OF DEVELOPERS AND TESTERS.
-THIS IS A PRE-BETA WITH AN INCOMPLETE WEBSITE/DOCUMENTAION.
-PLEASE CONTACT @david_sword FOR MORE INFORMATION**
+* ATTENTION: ALPHA PLUGIN, FOR DEVELOPERS ONLY * this was uploaded to wp.org for our team of developers and testers.
+This is a pre-beta with an incomplete website and documentation.
+Please contact @david_sword for more information *

 == Frequently Asked Questions ==

 = I don't understand what this is =

-Visit http://hey-you.ca/ **WARNING: ALPHA PLUGIN, FOR DEVELOPERS ONLY ** THIS WAS UPLOADED TO WP.ORG FOR OUR TEAM OF DEVELOPERS AND TESTERS.
-THIS IS A PRE-BETA WITH AN INCOMPLETE WEBSITE/DOCUMENTAION.
-PLEASE CONTACT @david_sword FOR MORE INFORMATION**
+Visit http://hey-you.ca/ * ATTENTION: ALPHA PLUGIN, FOR DEVELOPERS ONLY * this was uploaded to wp.org for our team of developers and testers.
+This is a pre-beta with an incomplete website and documentation.
+Please contact @david_sword for more information *

 == Screenshots ==

-**WARNING: ALPHA PLUGIN, FOR DEVELOPERS ONLY ** THIS WAS UPLOADED TO WP.ORG FOR OUR TEAM OF DEVELOPERS AND TESTERS.
-THIS IS A PRE-BETA WITH AN INCOMPLETE WEBSITE/DOCUMENTAION.
-PLEASE CONTACT @david_sword FOR MORE INFORMATION**
+* ATTENTION: ALPHA PLUGIN, FOR DEVELOPERS ONLY * this was uploaded to wp.org for our team of developers and testers.
+This is a pre-beta with an incomplete website and documentation.
+Please contact @david_sword for more information *

 == Changelog ==